tdwilliams7/lambda_hw_1/README.md

 ## Instructions
 ---
 1. Feynman Writing Prompts - Write out explanations of the following concepts like you are explaining it to a 12 year old.
 Doing this will help you quickly discover any holes in your understanding.
 Ask your questions on Slack.

 	* Variables
 	* Strings
 	* Functions (arguments, `return`)
 	* `if` statements
 	* Boolean values (`true`, `false`)
+    Variables - these are phrases that allow you to store data that you can call on later. var, const, let Strings - words or numbers and letters, must be surrounded by quotes '', "";
+    functions - stores an operation like math that can be called on later or immediately. function () +> arguments - functions can take arguments like variables to perform an operation on it. function(arg){
+            arg * arg
+        }
+    Return - stops the function from doing anymore actions and then return the result of the function. function(arg){
+            return arg * arg
+        }
+    if Statement - choose an action based on whether a condition is present. if (there is a cookie){
+            Im going to eat that cookie
+        } else (there is no cookie){
+            I'm not going to cookies and then be sad.
+        }

+    boolean - special values that are true or false. can set as variables. can trigger events based boolean value.

 2. Install Node and NPM.
 NPM comes packaged with Node. https://nodejs.org/en/download/